Financial Aid Policy and Procedures

 In order to receive visa documentation, international students must submit proof that income from all sources will be sufficient to meet expenses for one year of study.
 Evidence of funds may come from a combination of the following sources: affidavit from a bank, copy of a financial aid award letter stating that financial assistance has been offered, certification by parents of their ability and intention to provide the necessary funds, or certification by employer of anticipated income.

-The mailing address to which all forms should be sent is: Yale School of Drama Financial Aid Office, PO Box 208325, New Haven CT 06520-8325.
+The mailing address to which all forms should be sent is: Financial Aid Office, David Geffen School of Drama at Yale University, 149 York Street, Room 101A, PO Box 208325, New Haven CT 06520-8325.

-All students who receive funds through a federal program must certify to the following: that any funds received will be used solely for expenses related to attendance at Yale School of Drama; that they will repay funds that cannot reasonably be attributed to meeting those expenses; that they are not in default on any student loan nor owe a repayment on a federal grant.
-Continued eligibility for financial aid requires that students maintain satisfactory progress in their courses of study according to the policies and practices of the School of Drama.
+All students who receive funds through a federal program must certify to the following: that any funds received will be used solely for expenses related to attendance at David Geffen School of Drama; that they will repay funds that cannot reasonably be attributed to meeting those expenses; that they are not in default on any student loan nor owe a repayment on a federal grant.
+Continued eligibility for financial aid requires that students maintain satisfactory progress in their courses of study according to the policies and practices of David Geffen School of Drama.

-Students seeking general information about veterans’ education benefits should contact the U.S. Department of Veterans Affairs via the web at https://www.benefits.va.gov/gibill for eligibility information.
+Students seeking general information about veterans’ education benefits should contact the U.S. Department of Veterans Affairs via the web at benefits.va.gov/gibill for eligibility information.

-The School of Drama participates in the Yellow Ribbon Program under the Post-9/11 GI Bill, which allows it to enter into an agreement with the Veterans Administration to fund tuition expenses to eligible individuals who apply to the program.
-Students should contact Yale School of Drama’s registrar for enrollment certification.
+David Geffen School of Drama participates in the Yellow Ribbon Program under the Post-9/11 GI Bill®, which allows it to enter into an agreement with the Veterans Administration to fund education expenses to eligible individuals who apply to the program.
+Students should contact the School’s registrar for enrollment certification.

-No prior course credits are accepted for the successful completion of the program of study in any of the nine theatrical disciplines offered at the School of Drama.
-This includes the Master of Fine Arts, Certificate in Drama, one-year special student and one-year Technical Internship Certificate.
-However, veterans who leave the School of Drama, and are later readmitted to the School of Drama pursuant to the U.S. Military Leave Readmissions Policy (discussed in the chapter Living at Yale School of Drama), will receive credit for all Yale School of Drama course work completed prior to their leave, and these veterans will return to Yale with the same enrolled status last held and same academic status.
-The School of Drama maintains written records of course work completed by eligible veterans before their leave to ensure that appropriate credit is granted upon their return to the School of Drama.
+No prior course credits are accepted for the successful completion of the program of study in any of the eight theatrical disciplines offered at the School.
+This includes the Master of Fine Arts, Certificate in Drama, and one-year special student and one-year Technical Internship Certificate.
+However, veterans who leave the School and are later readmitted pursuant to the U.S. Military Leave Readmissions Policy (discussed in the chapter Training at David Geffen School of Drama: A Policy Overview) will receive credit for all School course work completed prior to their leave, and these veterans will return to Yale with the same enrolled status last held and same academic status.
+The School maintains written records of course work completed by eligible veterans before their leave to ensure that appropriate credit is granted upon their return to the School.